Byron Adams: Honors, awards, and offices

-Recognition of Adams's compositions began early in his career.
-In 1977, he won the Grand Prize of the Delius Festival Composition Competition.
+As a composer Adams won the grand prize of the Delius Festival Composition Competition in 1977.
 In 1984, he was awarded an ASCAP Raymond Hubbell Award for his compositions, and in 1985 he was the recipient of the inaugural Ralph Vaughan Williams Fellowship.
-Equally appreciated for his work as a musicologist, Adams was the recipient of the American Musicological Society's Philip Brett Award in 2000 for his essay "The 'Dark Saying' of the Enigma: Homoeroticism and the Elgarian Paradox", published in Nineteenth-Century Music and the book chapter "'No Armpits, Please, We're British': Whitman and English Music, 1884–1936", in Walt Whitman and Modern Music: War, Desire and the Trials of Nationhood, both published that same year.
+As a musicologist, he was the recipient of the American Musicological Society's Philip Brett Award in 2000.

-From 2006-2009 Adams served first as vice president (2006–07) and then as president of the North American British Music Studies Association, where he was later inducted as a lifetime honorary member in 2020.
+Between 2006 and 2009, Adams served as vice president, then later president of the North American British Music Studies Association.
+In 2020, he was inducted as a lifetime honorary member.
 In 2008, the association instituted the Byron Adams Student Travel Grant, a fellowship offering assistance to conference presenters.

-In 2010 Adams was named one of Jacksonville University's "Distinguished Dolphins" (a distinguished alumnus award for excellence), one of only 75 to receive this honor since the founding of the university up to that year.